“We are drowning in information but starved for knowledge.” – John Naisbitt

 Using ActiveWorkbook also makes the code hard to read.
 It may not be obvious from the code which workbook should be the active one.

 I hope I made it clear that you should avoid using ActiveWorkbook unless you really have to.
-In this case be very careful.
+If you must then be very careful.

 Examples of the Accessing the Workbook